jhern61/azure-app-service-tf/README.md

 # Azure App Service Infrastructure with Terraform

-This Terraform project creates a secure and scalable infrastructure for hosting multiple Azure App Services with private networking, Azure SQL Database, Key Vault, and Application Gateway.
+This Terraform project creates a secure and scalable infrastructure for hosting multiple Azure App Services and AKS clusters with private networking, Azure SQL Database, Key Vault, and Application Gateway.

 ## Architecture